jenkins-x/jx/docs/contributing/hacking.md

 ## Fork the Repository

-Begin at Github by forking jx, then clone your fork locally.
+Begin at GitHub by forking jx, then clone your fork locally.
 Since jx is a Go package, it should be located at `$GOPATH/src/github.com/jenkins-x/jx`.

 ```shell